It is truly my honor be elected as the President of The Hong Kong Institute of Musculoskeletal Medicine (HKIMM) for my second term of presidentship.

-Last but not least; I would like to introduce Miss Melissa Leung, who has kindly agreed to provide her secretariat service at a nominal fee.
-Without her support, our Institute would not be running smoothly as it is.
-I would also like to take this opportunity to express my most sincere thanks to all members, particularly our council members, who delicate their talent, effort and time to run the Institute, to prepare the teaching and pass on their skill and experience.
+Last but not least, I would like to take this opportunity to express my most sincere thanks to all members, particularly our council members, who delicate their talent, effort and time to run the Institute, to prepare the teaching and pass on their skill and experience.

 The Hong Kong Institute of Musculoskeletal Medicine